将 Snowflake 暂存区卷与服务搭配使用¶

 不要同时打开同一个文件的多个句柄。使用打开的文件句柄进行读取或写入操作,但不能将两者混用。要在写入文件后读取文件,请关闭该文件,然后在读取之前重新打开该文件。

-Guidelines when using the new preview version of the stage volume implementation¶
+Guidelines when using the generally available stage volume implementation¶

 Concurrent writes to the same file from multiple stage mounts --- same stage volume mounted on different containers --- aren't recommended.